felixbons/PowerPlatform/PowerApps/beginner/PowerApps Editor/1 App authoring menu.md

 * Advance tools<br>
 We have two importan options to Monitor and Test our application, we can track request or test our application.
-You can check in next links more information about it.<br>
+You can check next links for more information about it.<br>
 [Monitor Learn More](https://learn.microsoft.com/en-us/power-apps/maker/monitor-canvasapps)<br>
 [Tests](https://learn.microsoft.com/en-us/power-apps/maker/canvas-apps/test-studio)<br>
 ![AUAT](/PowerApps/assets/topic3_subtopics/1/2024-01-30_21-27-29.png)